Stadomelli in Val di Vara speaks English with the Scottish Fest

 The 2017 edition of the Scottish Festival of Stadomelli is scheduled for July 29 to 31.
 THe now established event among the fairs and festivals of the province of La Spezia, the Scottish Festival offers three nights based on fish & chips, beer, whiskey and haggis in the perfect Scottish style.

-Everything will be accompanied by live music and dancing at the Scottish bagpipes music.
+Everything will be accompanied by live music and dancing at the music of the Scottish bagpipes.

 How to reach Stadomelli

 - From Spezia (about 20 km, about 30 minutes): after the tunnel and follow Beverino, through Graveglia (SP17).
-Past Beverley, at the roundabout, turn left up to Cavanella, then climb Stadomelli.
+Past Beverino, at the roundabout, turn left up to Cavanella, then climb Stadomelli.

 - From Brugnato (about 10 km, about 15 minutes): Follow the signs to Rocchetta Vara, crossing the village of Brugnato.
 After the Bailey bridge, go left, along with the so-called “Via Cava” until Manzile.
 At the intersection go right up to Stadomelli.